A copywriter figures out what words click with your customers, turning them into loyal brand fanatics

-How do I grab my share?
+How do I position my product?

-Design makes the words stand out.
+Design makes the words stand out

 Minimal design organizes content into easy-to-absorb chunks (Miller’s Law) so your customers know how you’ll solve their problem right away.
-Ditching clutter draws attention to your value like a key piece of furniture in a spacious Scandinavian apartment.
+Ditching clutter and embracing whitespace draws attention to your value like a key piece of furniture in a spacious Scandinavian apartment.
 It’s art + psychology + SEO + fashion: shitty websites aren’t taken seriously.